The action of component groups on irreducible components of Springer fibers: Signed domino tableaux and a combinatorial description of

 \end{exa}

-We proceed to the definitions of admissible domino tableaux of type X for X=B,C, or D. Let $\lambda$ be a partition of $2n$ or $2n+1$.
+We proceed to the definitions of admissible domino tableaux of type $X$, where $X = B, C$, or $D$.
+Let $\lambda$ be a partition of $2n$ or $2n+1$.
 Recall from \cite{collingwood1993nilpotent} that nilpotent orbits in classical types are parameterized by their partitions.
-In type D, a partition that consists only of even parts corresponds to two orbits.
-The Springer fibers of these two orbits are isomorphic, so we will not distinct them. \begin{defin} Consider a standard domino tableau $T$.
-For $1\leqslant i\leqslant n$, let $T^i$ be the domino tableau that consists of the domino with numbers less than $i+1$ in $T$.
-A domino tableau $T$ is \textit{admissible} of type $X$ if the shape of $T^i$ is a partition of a nilpotent orbit of type X. \end{defin} From \cite[Section 3.2]{VanL}, an admissible tableau $T$ consists of three types of dominoes as follows. \begin{defin} Consider $T$ is admissible of type C (respectively B and D). \begin{enumerate} \item Type $(N)$: a horizontal domino, where the left box lies in an odd (respectively, even) column. \item Type $(I+)$: a vertical domino that lies in an even (respectively, odd) column. \item Type $(I-)$: a vertical domino that lies in an odd (respectively, even) column. \end{enumerate} \end{defin}
+In type $D$, a partition consisting only of even parts corresponds to two orbits.
+The Springer fibers of these two orbits are isomorphic, so we will not distinguish between them.

+\begin{defin} Consider a standard domino tableau $T$.
+For $1 \leqslant i \leqslant n$, let $T^i$ denote the domino tableau consisting of the dominoes in $T$ with labels less than $i+1$.
+We say that $T$ is \textit{admissible of type $X$} if the shape of $T^i$ is a partition corresponding to a nilpotent orbit of type $X$, for each $i$. \end{defin}